-If you're tired of hearing all the noise that comes from their tablet or laptop, some good kid-size headphones may be a good gift this holiday season.
+If you're tired of hearing all the noise that comes from their tablet or laptop, some good kid-size headphones may be a good gift.
 Have some fun with this purchase by getting a more playful set like these unicorn headphones that come with a 48" auxiliary cord and are equipped with volume control and a microphone speaker.

 With this set, you get 130 pieces (marbles included) that kids can put together to create all kinds of twisty tracks for their marbles to race down.
 The pieces come in a variety of colors and are made from high quality, durable plastic.
 One note, if there is a little sibling in the house, consider how they will handle the small marbles in this set before purchasing it.

 10 A Mini Trampoline